facebook/zstd/contrib/long_distance_matching/README.md

 This is a compression algorithm focused on finding long distance matches.

 It is based upon lz4 and uses nearly the same block format (github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md).
 The number of bytes to encode the offset is four instead of two in lz4 to reflect the longer distance matching.
-The block format is descriped in `ldm.h`.
+The block format is described in `ldm.h`.

 ### Build